 The thank-you email is the last unsolicited message you get to send before the hiring decision, and most candidates waste it on “Thanks for your time, looking forward to next steps.”
 That doesn’t move anyone.
-A thank-you that does work reinforces the strongest signal from your loop, quietly revisits the question you bombed, and addresses the one concern you sensed in the room.
-These prompts produce that without sounding desperate.
+The leverage is real: in surveys, roughly 80% of hiring managers say a post-interview thank-you factors into their decision, and about one in five have ruled out a candidate for skipping one — yet only around a quarter of candidates actually send one.
+A note that works reinforces the strongest signal from your loop, quietly revisits the question you bombed, and addresses the one concern you sensed in the room.
+These 12 prompts produce that without sounding desperate.
 Pair with the interview debrief prompts to figure out which signal and which concern to lead with.

 Best for